AIOStreamsAIOStreams

 v2.30 is a large internal overhaul — a new admin dashboard, structured logging, a rewritten database layer, and a move to UI-first configuration — released as a minor update because the breaking changes are small and only affect environment variables that were already deprecated.

 End users are not affected.
 Existing Stremio install URLs and stored user configurations keep working across the upgrade.
 No re-configuration is needed.
+Self-hosters only need to act if they use the deprecated environment variables listed below.

 What's new